flenniken/statictea/docs/parseMarkdown.md

 # highlightStaticTea

 Identify all the fragments in the StaticTea code line to highlight.
+The fragments are ordered from left to right.

 ```nim
 proc highlightStaticTea(codeLine: string): seq[Fragment]